KrisOP/Boris_Bikes/READMY.md

    Person                |	see if there is a docking station Docking Station
+   Bicycle

 2. Objects		 |	Messages
-   Person
-   Bicycle		 |       See if a bicycle is working
+   Person                |       See if a bicycle is working Bicycle		 |